johndharrison/RSauceLabs/README.md

 ### Getting started

 The SauceLabs API requires an authenticated user for most API calls.
-RSauceLabs provides an `account` function which returns an authetication profile which other functions in the package utilise:
+RSauceLabs provides an `account` function which returns an authentication profile which other functions in the package utilise:

 ```
 SLAccount <- account()